thwill1000/cmm2-saaint-public/README.md

          - the value of the "dark flag".
          - the value of the "remaining light" counter.
          - the indexes of the status bits that are currently set.
+         - the value of the counter.
+         - the values of the 8 alternate counters.
+         - the values of the 6 alternate room registers.
  - ```*vocab```
    - prints the adventure's verb and noun tables.
     - the tables usually only contain the first 3-5 significant characters of each word.